pa5aribu/uiplease/content/post/exploring-facebook-live-ui.md

 On this very first post, I want to explore the Facebook Live UI.
 Facebook Live is a basic feature that offers live-streaming video capabilities to users.
 Watchers can also add reaction to the video.

-I'm using GreenSock TweenMax to control the animation timeline.
+I use GreenSock TweenMax to control the animation timeline.
 If you're not familiar with TweenMax, you can learn here https://greensock.com/learning.

 #### Preload Animation